kriasoft/react-starter-kit/README.md

 ├── /docs/                      # Documentation files
 ├── /node_modules/              # Node.js-based dev tools and utilities
-├── /src/                       # The source code of the application │   ├── /actions/               # Action methods that allow to trigger a dispatch to stores │   ├── /assets/                # Static files which don't require pre-processing │   ├── /constants/             # Enumerations used in action methods and stores │   ├── /components/            # React components.
+├── /src/                       # The source code of the application │   ├── /actions/               # Action creators that allow to trigger a dispatch to stores │   ├── /assets/                # Static files which don't require pre-processing │   ├── /constants/             # Enumerations used in action methods and stores │   ├── /components/            # React components.
 E.g. Navbar.jsx